-By developing a velocity model for The analysis of profile DY-05 we targeted the structure of the crust by developing a velocity model for the sedimentary strata, the crust and the uppermost mantle.
-This was achieved by forward modelling of the observed travel times using the raytracing software RAYINVR [Zelt and Smith, 1992; Zelt and Forsyth, 1994].
-It runs on the graphical user interface MODELING [Fujie et al., 2008].
-Travel times were picked using the software PASTEUP [Fujie et al., 2008].
-Attempts to apply tomographic inversion approaches failed due to the presence of a thick low velocity zone.
-The final forward model (Fig. 4) was developed starting with the water layer and progressing downward layer by layer.
+downward layer by layer.
 The geometry of the upper layers was constrained by the MCS data (Fig. 2).
-The geometry of the deeper layer boundaries was optimised by using the inversion algorithm of RAYINVR.
-The approach of combined forward modelling and layer wise inversion was chosen to find the simplest model to fit all data without over- or underfitting the data.
-The velocity and interface node have been spaced irregular.
-The velocities are tied to layer interfaces, at the top and bottom of each layer.
-In between the nodes, velocities and interfaces information are interpolated [Zelt and Smith, 1992; Zelt, 1999].
-The root mean square (RMS) misfit and the Chi2 Chi value for each phase are provided in Table 1.
-Pick uncertainties were assigned to avoid over- or underfitting the data especially in the inversion modelling.
-An overall normalised Chi=1 in traveltime misfit should be achieved for the final model.
-We receive velocity uncertainties of up to 0.05 km/s for the shallow sedimentary units, while the velocity uncertainties for the low velocity sedimentary layer are higher ~0.2 km/s.
-At crustal level and deeper uncertainties reach 0.1 km/s.
-Due to the high amount of observed PmP arrivals and the dense shot spacing, the uncertainty for the depth of the Moho is ~1 km.
+The geometry of the deeper layer boundaries was optimized by using the inversion algorithm of RAYINVR.
+The approach of combined forward modelling and layer-wise inversion was chosen to find the simplest model to fit all data without over- or under-fitting the data.
+The velocity and interface nodes have been spaced irregularly.
+The velocities are tied to layer interfaces at the top and bottom of each layer.
+Between the nodes, velocity and interface information is interpolated (Zelt and Smith, 1992; Zelt, 1999).
+The root mean square (RMS) misfit and the Chi2 value for each phase are provided in Table 1.
+Pick uncertainties were assigned to avoid over- or underfitting the data, especially in the inversion modelling.
+An overall normalized $\text{Chi}^2 = 1$ in travel-time misfit should be achieved for the final model.
+We receive velocity uncertainties of up to 0.05 km s^{-1} for the shallow sedimentary units, while the velocity uncertainties for the low-velocity sedimentary layer are higher at $\sim 0.2 \text{ km s}^{-1}$.
+At the crustal level and deeper, uncertainties reach 0.1 km s^{-1} .
+Due to the high number of observed PmP arrivals and the dense shot spacing, the uncertainty for the depth of the Moho is $\sim 1 \text{ km}$.

-To corroborate the seismic velocity model gained by seismic travel time forward modelling, complementary two-dimensional gravity forward modelling was performed.
+To corroborate the seismic velocity model obtained by seismic travel-time forward modelling, complementary twodimensional gravity forward modelling was performed.
 Especially at the profile ends with only moderate station coverage, the seismic velocity model is highly uncertain and gravity modelling (Fig. 5) helps to constrain and adjust the model.
-The free-air anomaly (FAA) along the 2-D profile was extracted from satellite altimetry data [Sandwell & Smith, 1997].
-Based on the seismic velocities an initial 2D density model was constructed.
-The model response [Talwani et al., 1959] was compared to the observed free-air anomaly data along the profile.
-Minor adjustments to the model densities, all within common density-velocity relationships [Carlson and Herrick, 1990; Christensen and Mooney, 1995], were applied to achieve a reasonable fit between calculated and observed FAA.
+The free-air anomaly (FAA) along the 2-D profile was extracted from satellite altimetry data (Sandwell and Smith, 1997).
+Based on the seismic velocities an initial 2-D density model was constructed.
+The model response (Talwani et al., 1959) was compared to the observed free-air anomaly data along the profile.
+Minor adjustments to the model densities, all within common density-velocity relationships (Carlson and Herrick, 1990; Christensen and Mooney, 1995), were applied to achieve a reasonable fit between calculated and observed FAA.
 To validate the forward modelling, synthetic data based on the final seismic velocity model were calculated and compared to the recorded data (Fig. 6).
-A finite difference scheme for the solution of the elastic isotropic wave equation from Hestholm et al. [1994] was used to calculate the synthetic data for a 2-D structure.
+A finite-difference scheme for the solution of the elastic isotropic wave equation from Hestholm et al. (1994) was used to calculate the synthetic data for a 2-D structure.
 The input velocity model had a grid cell size of 50 m.
 The seismogram was computed with a P-wave source frequency up to 30 Hz, while a 2 ms time step was chosen.
 No random noise was added.